PostgreSQL Length + 12 Examples

 Read: PostgreSQL Subquery

-Postgresql length of bytea fields binary string is a sequence of octets (or bytes).
+PostgreSQL length of bytea fields is a binary string, a sequence of octets (or bytes).
 Binary strings are differentiated from character strings in two ways.
 First, binary strings specifically allow storing octets of value zero and other “non-printable” octets (usually, octets outside the decimal range 32 to 126).

 Character strings cancel zero octets, and also cancel any other octet values and sequences of octet values that are invalid as specified by the database’s selected character set encoding.
 Secondly, operations on binary strings process the actual bytes since the processing of character strings depends on locale settings.

-Briefly, binary strings are suitable for storing data that the programmer thinks of as raw bytes since character strings are appropriate for storing text.
-The octet_length function returns the length in bytes size of a bytea field.
+Briefly, binary strings are suitable for storing data that the programmer thinks of as raw bytes, since character strings are appropriate for storing text.
+The octet_length function returns the length in bytes of a bytea field.
 Let’s check the syntax for it.

 SELECT octet_length(the_data_field) FROM table_name;

-We have already table weather and now we will calculate the length of its bytea field.
+We have already calculated the weather table, and now we will calculate the length of its bytea field.
 Let’s check the query for its implementation.

 SELECT octet_length(city) FROM weather;